-Effective July 1, 2019, the Employer shall contribute to the Secure Retirement Trust: (i) sixty-five cents (\$0.65) per department-paid hour worked by all home care workers covered by this Agreement with seven-hundred one (701) or more cumulative career hours and (ii) fifty cents (\$0.50) per department paid hour worked by all home care workers covered by this Agreement with less than seven-hundred one (701) cumulative career hours.
-Effective July 1, 2020, the Employer shall contribute to the Secure Retirement Trust; (i) eighty cents (\$0.80) per department-paid hour worked by all home care workers covered by the Agreement with seven-hundred one (701) or more cumulative career hours and (ii) fifty cents (\$0.50) per department-paid hour worked by all home care workers with less than seven-hundred one (701) cumulative career hours.
+Effective July 1, 2021, the Employer shall contribute to the Secure Retirement Trust: (i) eighty cents (\$0.80) per department-paid hour worked by all home care workers covered by this Agreement with seven-hundred one (701) or more cumulative career hours and (ii) fifty cents (\$0.50) per department paid hour worked by all home care workers covered by this Agreement with less than seven-hundred one (701) cumulative career hours.
 Department-paid hours shall not include administrative time in Section 8.5, consumer participation hours, training hours or paid time off.
+Effective with the transition of employment of any provider to the Consumer Directed Employer, contributions shall be paid on consumer participation hours for any provider employed by the Consumer Directed Employer.